mwielgoszewski/www.tssci-security.com/archives/2007/06/28/suggested-reading-this-week.rst

 review the critical applications that run on them?

-    *Most large organizations have a 30-40 year investment in their applications and they�€™re not going to re-write in a Johnny come lately language like Java or C# just because we can�€™t review old code.
-There are literally billions of lines of COBOL out there, and it �€¦ runs the world.
+    *Most large organizations have a 30-40 year investment in their applications and they're not going to re-write in a Johnny come lately language like Java or C# just because we can't review old code.
+There are literally billions of lines of COBOL out there, and it ... runs the world.
 There should and MUST be a way we can review this code.*

 `Analyzing the Facebook Platform, three weeks